Benefits Of Meditation

 The mental discipline that you can build through meditation helps you to break down attachments by building self-control and encourages you to get rid of addictive behaviors.
 Evidence has shown that meditation can help people learn to focus their attention, increase their willpower, control their emotions and desires, and improve their awareness of the triggers of their addictive behavior.

-A study that taught 19 alcoholics how to meditate found that participants receiving the training we’re getting better at controlling their cravings and stress related to cravings.
+A study that taught 19 alcoholics how to meditate found that participants receiving the training were getting better at controlling their cravings and stress related to cravings.